 Housing for urban families

-Background: part of program for progressive housing by city of Helsinki
+Background: part of the programme for progressive housing by the City of Helsinki

 Type: commission, survey, building and courtyard design